shsagir/play-area-sync/docs/app-architecture-video.md

 Forget servers, think services instead.
 This video shows how an App is distributed among multiple decoupled nodes, each one dedicated for a single service.

 Add sentence.
 And another.
 And yet another.
 And again.
 Oy again.
 And again.
 Add sentence.
 And another.
 And yet another.
 And again.
 Oy again.
+And again.